effector/effector/beta/src/content/docs/en/explanation/sids.md

 });
 ```

-Thanks to that `sid`-s of inner units are also unique, and we can safely serialize and deserialize them.
+Thanks to that `sid`-s of inner units of a factory are also unique, and we can safely serialize and deserialize them.

 ```ts
 personOne.$name.sid; // gre24f|ffds2